smartdevicelink/sdl_evolution/proposals/0273-webengine-projection-mode.md

 #### 2.1.
 Policy control

-The HMI type `WEB_VIEW` should policy controlled.
+The HMI type `WEB_VIEW` should be policy controlled.
 On the policy server this HMI type can be added to the valid HMI type list per app ID.

 Only apps with permissions to use this HMI type would be allowed to register.
 If a WebEngine application attempts to register with this HMI type but the local policy table doesn't allow, Core should not allow the app to register.
 It is required for applications to register with this App HMI type in order to use the `WEB_VIEW` template.
 Otherwise the `WEB_VIEW` template should not be available.